Side chain section

 - Use the mouse wheel to adjust the Q setting of the mid band, making them

 narrower or wider.
 This works while dragging or when the mouse pointer is above a curve.

-Alternatively, hold down Ctrl (Command on Mac OS X) while dragging
+Alternatively, hold down Ctrl (Command on macOS) while dragging

 - Hold down Shift while dragging to fine-tune the settings of the

 - Hold down Alt while dragging to constrain to horizontal

 adjustments (frequency) or vertical adjustments (gain or Q, depending on the